FoodStandardsAgency/Governance/new_projects.md

 For more information on copyright notices, see the [UK Copyright Service fact sheet](http://www.copyrightservice.co.uk/copyright/p03_copyright_notices).

 ## Repositories that are open documentation
 Some repositories will produce websites serving documentation.
-The GDS Way is an example of this.
+The [GDS Way](https://gds-way.cloudapps.digital/#the-gds-way) is an example of this.
 In addition to the MIT license for the code in the repository, you should include the Open Government Licence (OGL) for the documentation.

 ## Add a gitignore

-Every project no matter its content should contain a `.gitignore` file.
+Every project should contain a `.gitignore` file.
 This is to ensure files that are specific to you and the operating system you use are not included as part of the code you are committing to GitHub.

 Checkout out <https://github.com/github/gitignore> for a list of useful `.gitignore` templates.